Adrian-Benavente/grill/README.md

 #### Attention

 To reduce the bundle size, icons are not enabled by default.
-If you still want them you'll have to go to scss/base/base-dir.scss, uncomment the line that has the icons import and compile the Sass again.
-Don't forget to include the 'icons' folder in your project.
+If you still want them you'll have to go to scss/base/base-dir.scss, uncomment the line that has the icons import and compile again.
+Don't forget to include the `icons` folder in your project.

 **Grill saved your day?
 I'd be thankful if you [buy me a coffee](https://paypal.me/adrianbenavente).
 If you can't, a star would motivate me.
 I'm also in [Patreon](https://patreon.com/fenavente)**